 Robbie graduated from UNC-Charlotte, studying Sociology and Religious Studies, before spending the next 12 years traveling the world as a flight attendant.
 She started her yoga practice in 2000 at home in Asheville but after moving to Nashville in 2001, the tragedy of 9/11 brought her to her first live class feeling scarred in every way.
 Yoga became her therapy, her saving grace, her love & her passion.
 Initially, Robbie’s respect for Yoga blossomed as she dove into the deeper aspects through self study, practicing near & far, research, and attending multiple workshops with various established teachers.
 Following these journeys & experiencing personal awakenings, she decided to obtain both her 200 RYT yoga certification as well as a meditation teaching certification from The Expanding Light in Nevada City, CA. from the lineage of Paramahansa Yogananda.
-She has since served on the Yoga Society Nashville board, was an ambassador for Lululemon 2 years, taught at international retreats, as well as in and around Franklin/Nashville in studios, gyms, churches, festivals, parks, schools, and corporate offices.
-Robbie is now in her 8th year of owning the studio and recently completed her 500 hour RYT through the Asheville Yoga Center.
+She has since served on the Yoga Society Nashville board, was an ambassador for Lululemon 2 years, completed her 500 hr through the Asheville Yoga Center, taught international retreats as well as in and around Franklin/Nashville in studios, gyms, churches, festivals, parks, schools, and corporate offices.
+Robbie is now in her 15th year of teaching and 8th year of owning the studio.

 Rhonda was stay at home mom of 2 suffering with tight muscles resulting from years of kickboxing, step classes and running.
 In search of a way to relieve the tension and strain of typical muscle building and endurance exercise, she began taking yoga classes.
 It was not long before Rhonda realized yoga offered her the tension relief and flexibility she was looking for while satisfying her need for strength, endurance, and an overall since of well being.
 From that point forward yoga would be her passion.